anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

 The main place the levers feel less refined is the shift action.
 There is some free play before the shifting mechanism engages.
-It is mushy, but there is some slop, and it is noticeable compared with higher-end groupsets.
+It isn't mushy, but there is some slop, and it is noticeable compared with higher-end groupsets.
 The thumb lever and shift paddle could also be improved.
 The thumb lever is nylon, and the shift paddle is some sort of plastic.
 None of this has affected function, but it is where the shifters could be improved.
 On my version, the brake lever is forged carbon fiber.
 The standard version has aluminium levers.

 The derailleurs are boring and pedestrian, but functional.
 I replaced the high/low limit, adjustment, and pinch bolt screws with titanium because the original fasteners felt soft.